amanzi/amanzi/testing/benchmarking/chemistry/non_grid_aligned/non_grid_aligned.rst

 Background
 ----------

 Mixing-induced precipitation is a problem that has recently received some attention in the literature, especially in pore scale studies [Yoon2012]_, [Tartakovsky2008]_.
-To accurately predict precipitation along mixing interfaces, accurate prediction of diffusive-dispersive transport is required.
+To accurately predict precipitation along mixing interfaces, accurate prediction of diffusive transport is required.
 This is especially true, when these transport processes are not aligned with the grid that is used to discretize the domain.
-Amanzi uses numerical schemes that are capable to simulate accurately non-grid-aligned processes such as advective and dispersive transport when a rectangular grid is used.

-The first transport scheme uses a flexible framework of unstructured meshes even in the case of rectangular meshes.
-In this release, the advection-dispersion equation is solved using an operator splitting framework with an explicit scheme for the advection operator and an implicit scheme for the dispersive operator.
+Amanzi uses numerical schemes that accurately simulate non-grid-aligned advective and diffusive transport.
+In this release, the advection-diffusion equation is solved using an operator splitting framework with an explicit scheme for the advection operator and an implicit scheme for diffusion.
+A simple operator-split approach is used; future releases will include options for higher-order schemes to couple the processes temporally.

-A control of the operator-splitting error will be added in the subsequent releases of the product.
-The second-order approximation of advective fluxes is achieved with the MUSCL-type (Monotonic Upstream-Centered Scheme for Conservation Laws) scheme [Barth1994]_ that combines local linear reconstruction of solute concentrations with a tensorial slope limiter.
+The spatial discretization schemes available in Amanzi for advective and diffusive processes are optimized for the selected mesh framework (structured AMR or unstructured).
+For unstructured meshes, Amanzi provides a second-order approximation of advective fluxes with a MUSCL-type (Monotonic Upstream-Centered Scheme for Conservation Laws) scheme [Barth1994]_ that combines local linear reconstruction of solute concentrations with a tensorial slope limiter.
 The tensorial slope limiter adds robustness to the scheme and reduces numerical diffusion compared to the more conventional (scalar) Barth-Jesperson limiter.
-The second-order approximation of the dispersive fluxes is achived with the MFD (Mimetic Finite Difference) method [Lipnikov2014]_ optimized to guarantee solution monotonicity.
+The tensor diffusion fluxes are computed with either standard central differencing or a second-order MFD (Mimetic Finite Difference) method [Lipnikov2014]_ optimized to guarantee solution monotonicity.
+For structured AMR meshes, Amanzi implements an unsplit Godunov scheme [BDS1988]_, [Nonaka2011]_ for advection, and a standard 9-point (2D) or 27-point (3D) tensor diffusion scheme.
+The Godunov scheme robustly guarantees monontonicity for non-grid-aligned advection.

-[Add description here of Marc's numerical schemes].

 Model
 -----